Texas vs. TCU NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Texas and its opponents have scored at least 65.5 points or more just once this season.
+- Texas has combined with its opponents to score more than 65.5 points only once this year.

-- The combined points per game average of the two teams, 84.5, is 19 points above Saturday's over/under.
+- The combined points per game average of the two teams, 84.5, is 19 points greater than Saturday's over/under.

-- These two squads combine to allow 49 points per game, 16.5 fewer than this contest's over/under.
+- The 49 combined points per game that these two squads have allowed this season are 16.5 fewer than the 65.5 total in this contest.

 - Longhorns games have an average total of 57.4 points this season, 8.1 fewer than Saturday's over/under.

-- The 56 PPG average total in Horned Frogs games this season is 9.5 points fewer than this game's over/under.
+- The 65.5 over/under in this game is 9.5 points higher than the 56 average total in Horned Frogs games this season.

 Texas Stats and Trends

-- Texas has played four games, with three wins against the spread.

-- The Longhorns are 3-1 ATS when favored by 5 points or more this season.
+- The Longhorns have been favored by 5 points or more four times this season and are 3-1 ATS in those contests.

 - Texas' games this year have hit the over on three of four set point totals (75%).

-- When Texas puts up more than 25.7 points, it is 3-0 against the spread and 3-0 overall.
+- When Texas records more than 25.7 points, it is 3-0 against the spread and 3-0 overall.

-- Texas is 3-0 against the spread and 3-0 overall when the team churns out over 391.3 yards.
+- Texas is 3-0 against the spread and 3-0 overall when the team churns out more than 391.3 yards.

-- The Longhorns have four giveaways this season, while the Horned Frogs have five takeaways .

 - Find the latest spread and moneyline odds for Texas at SISportsbook.